1.1 What are the terms that apply to your Service?

 - if we reasonably determine that it is not technically or operationally feasible to supply the Service to you, at any time prior to the Service commencement date specified in clause 3.5 by giving you notice.

-- If we cancel or suspend the Service for any of the reasons listed in clause 11.4, we will not charge you any disconnection or reconnection fee.
+- If we cancel the Service for any of the reasons listed in clause 11.4, we will not charge you any disconnection or reconnection fee.

 - If we advise you that we are removing your Service, you will not be liable to pay a disconnection fee, but will be liable to pay all other Fees incurred up to the time we remove your Service.